Sikorsky Aircraft Pays $2.9 Million to Settle False Claims Act Allegations

 Source: US Department of Justice

-The US State Department has made a determination approving a potential foreign military sale of military helicopters to the Czech Republic, the Defense Security Cooperation ...
+The US State Department has made a determination approving a possible Foreign Military Sale of MH-60R helicopters to Greece.
+In a deal worth $600 million, ...